nccratliri-ml-wp/vocal-annotation-frontend/README.md

 **Spectrogram, Waveform, and Frequency Display:** Visualize audio data through spectrogram, waveform, and frequency displays.

-**Customizable Spectrogram Options:** Choose between log-mel or constant-q spectrogram display options.
+**Fully customizable:** Choose between log-mel or constant-q spectrogram display options.
 Customize N-FFT and Bits Per Octave values for tailored spectrogram displays.

 **Zoom to Millisecond Level:** Precisely analyze audio data by zooming in to the millisecond level.

-**Fully Customizable:** Tailor the interface to your specific annotation needs, for multiple individuals and cluster names.

 **Audio Playback:** Listen to audio samples directly within the interface for efficient annotation.